Fort Malden: Before 1795

 After the Indian Land Grant of 1784, it was decided by Governor Sir Frederick Haldimand that the land opposite of Bois Blanc Island (now Amherstburg) was to be used as a strategic military defence post.
 In his book "Fort Malden and the Old Fort Days," Rev. Thomas Nattress asserts that, prior to the land grant, the area was used by the Natives as a strategic military defence post.

+The Royal Canadian Volunteers began construction of Fort Amherstburg in 1786.
+The fort served to maintain British influence among Indigenous tribes in the west.
+The was expanded in the years before the War of 1812, and included the King's Navy Yard for the construction and maintenance of Provincial Marine vessels on the Upper Great Lakes (Lakes Erie, Huron, and Superior).
+During the War of 1812 the fort was Britain's main defence on the Detroit frontier.

 1795–1812

 The British forces based at Fort Detroit had to be withdrawn following the 1795 Jay Treaty and were re-assigned to Fort Malden.
 In January 1797 Captain Mayne, received word from Robert Prescott, commander-in-chief of the British troops in Canada, that the military post was to officially be known as Fort Amherstburg; named in commemoration of General Lord Amherst, a British Commander during the Seven Years' War.
 This title has never been formally changed.
 However, because the fort lay in the township of Malden, its inhabitants and the locals came to commonly and colloquially refer to it as Fort Malden.
 The name "Fort Malden" has remained ever since.